 Occasionally, situations arise in which a decedent’s surviving spouse is left out of a will or only bequeathed a small share of it.
-In the event that this happens to you, you have the right to claim a portion of your deceased spouse’s estate known as the “elective share.”
+The spouse has the right to the remaining estate.

 The probate administration lawyers at the Law Office of Cheryl Bucker, P.A., understand the complex rules of elective share.
 If you feel that you did not receive a fair amount of your spouse’s estate, we can help you file a petition with the court to seek your elective share.
 We assist individuals in Pompano Beach, Lauderdale-by-the-Sea and the surrounding areas.